 In April 2019, we acquired the non-medical assets of, and management agreements for, a regenerative medicine and physical medicine practice operating in three locations in the Chicago, Illinois metropolitan area.
 The Arlington Heights location occupies 3,390 square feet and has a lease which expires in July 2023.
-The Buffalo Grove location occupied 2,850 square feet and had a lease which expired in July 2020 and was not renewed.
 The Elgin location occupies 3,880 square feet and has a lease which expires in October 2023.
+The Elgin location was sold in November 2022.